Figure 1. Geological Formations Bearing Natural Gas

 Figure 3.
 U.S. Natural Gas Consumption by Sector

-In the residential sector, almost 95 percent of natural gas is used for space and water heating, with cooking and clothes drying making up the remainder.
-In the commercial sector, space and water heating comprise the majority of natural gas use (62 percent), but other uses – including cogeneration (the use of natural gas to generate electricity and useful heat), also known as combined heat and power – compose one-third of natural gas usage.
-Bulk chemicals and refining account for more than one-third of all natural gas consumption in energy industries.
+In the residential buildings sector, almost 95 percent of natural gas is used for space and water heating, with cooking and clothes drying making up the remainder.
+In the commercial buildings sector, space and water heating comprise the majority of natural gas use (63 percent), but other uses – including cogeneration (the use of natural gas to generate electricity and useful heat), also known as combined heat and power – compose one-third of natural gas usage.
+Chemicals and petroleum products, which includes refining, account for the largest shares of natural gas consumption in energy industries.

 (Back to Top)

 Compared to other fossil fuels, natural gas is considered relatively “clean” because when it is burned it releases fewer harmful pollutants .
 Compared to coal or oil, natural gas combustion releases smaller quantities of particulate matter, nitrogen oxides, and sulfur dioxide.
 The combustion of natural gas also emits about half as much carbon dioxide as coal .
 However, methane itself is a potent GHG, more than 20 times more powerful in terms of its heat-trapping ability than CO2, though it is shorter lived in the atmosphere.
 Sources of methane emissions include landfills and coal mines as well as digestion by cows and other ruminant animals.
 Emissions from equipment leaks, process venting and disposal of waste gas streams are known as fugitive emissions.

 Table 1: Fossil Fuel Emissions Levels (Pounds per Billion Btu of Energy Input)